 The Vehicle has been thoroughly tested for proper performance with implements sold or approved by manufacturer.
-Use with implements which are not sold or approved and which exceed the maximum specifications listed below, or which are otherwise unfit for use, vehicle may result in vehicle malfunction or failures with a possibility of the vehicle damage to other property and injury to the operator or others, [Any malfunctions or failures of the vehicle resulting from use with improper implements are not covered by the warranty]
+Use with implements which are not sold or approved and which exceed the maximum specifications listed below, or which are otherwise unfit for use, vehicle may result in vehicle malfunction or failures with a possibility of the vehicle damage, property damage and injury to the operator or others.
+Any malfunctions or failures of the vehicle resulting from use with improper implements are not covered by the warranty.

 Max.
-Cargo loading weigh Cargo Bed Capacity=159kg(350lb) Max. rolling weight Vehicle Total Capacity=399kg(880 lb) 544kg (1200 lbs.) (operator+ one passenger+ opt+ acc )weight+ trailer weight Max. tongue weight 50kg (110lbs.)
+Cargo loading weigh Cargo Bed Capacity=159kg(350 lb) Max. rolling weight Vehicle Total Capacity=399kg(880 lb) 544kg (1200 lbs.) (operator+ one passenger+ opt+ acc )weight+ trailer weight Max. tongue weight 50 kg (110 lbs.)